random-robbie/bluesky-scambaiter/README.md

 # Bluesky Scambaiter 🎭

 A defensive cybersecurity tool for automated scam response using the Bluesky social network.
-This tool helps security professionals waste scammers' time by automatically responding to their DMs using an AI-powered Lord Flashheart (from Blackadder) personality.
+This tool helps security professionals waste scammers' time by automatically responding to their DMs using an AI-powered flirtatious and charismatic personality.

 ## 🛡️ Security Professional Use Only